meemanali/Multi-Flash/README.md

 # "Super Flash"

-Welcome to Super Flash.
+Welcome to Multi Flash.
 It's a simple flash light Android app.
 Some technologies used in this project are:

 * Able to manage both front and back flash simultaneously.
 * Tested on Android Nexus 5 Api 26 and Android Pixel Pro Api 33.